Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Checking in on a Friend You Haven’t Talked to in a While

 You might have a friend you haven’t talked to in a while but don’t worry, reaching out could be just the thing to brighten their day and reconnect with them.
-Maybe you’re unsure of what to say or are hesitant because it’s been so long, but remember that check-ins can make all the difference.
+Maybe you’re unsure what to say or are hesitant because it’s been so long, but remember that check-ins can make all the difference.
 Here are some tips for checking in on a friend:

-- Ask how they’re doing and really listen to their answer.
+- Ask how they’re doing and listen to their answer.
 If they open up about going through a hard time, offer help or support if possible.

 - End the conversation by expressing gratitude for their friendship and making plans to stay in touch.